soujatyaroy-web/url-shortener/README.md

 This prototype was developed utilizing a disciplined **Engineer-in-the-Loop** execution framework, treating generative AI tools strictly as high-leverage accelerators while maintaining complete human ownership over architectural boundaries, code correctness, and quality gates.

 * **Strategic Requirement Normalization (Gemini):** Gemini was tasked with translating high-level business use cases into an exhaustive Product Requirement Document (PRD).
-This PRD was programmatically decomposed into precise Agile User Stories and functional Enabler Stories.
+This PRD was again fed to Gemini to decompose into precise functional User Stories and technical Enabler Stories.
-* **Implementation Acceleration (GitHub Copilot):** GitHub Copilot was utilized within the IDE to generate deterministic boilerplate logic, including Fastify route schemas, Base62 translation utilities, and front-end state management event listeners.
+* **Implementation Acceleration (GitHub Copilot):** GitHub Copilot was utilized within the IDE to generate deterministic boilerplate logic, including Fastify route schemas, Base62 translation utilities, url redirection service and front-end template.
-* **Quality Assurance & Test Automation:** Copilot was instructed to generate comprehensive **Jest unit test suites** mapping directly to the validation criteria of each user story.
+* **Quality Assurance & Test Automation:** Copilot was instructed to generate comprehensive **Jest unit test suites** mapping with comprehensive coverage of methods and boundary inputs referencing the criteria of each user story.
 * **Human-Led Quality Gates:** Human oversight was rigorously applied at every transition point.
-No AI-generated artifact was committed without a manual code review, validation schema adjustments, and empirical testing against the target environment.
+No AI-generated artifact was committed without a manual code review and empirical testing.

+**Note**: The AI_TRACEABILITY_LOG.md file notes the prompts and revision.

 ---